ModelEarth/community/README.md

 -->
 ### You can participate on multiple teams!

-Projects use the EPA's [Environmentally-Enabled Input-Output widgets](https://model.earth/io/charts) to explore impacts at <a href="../localsite/info/#show=brigades">US Brigade Cities</a><br>
+Projects use the EPA's [Environmentally-Extended Input Output widgets](https://model.earth/io/charts) to explore impacts at <a href="../localsite/info/#show=brigades">US Brigade Cities</a><br>